 Classroom Management Examples that Work: Keep Them Engaged

-Student engagement is key to your classroom management plan.
-Engagement is so important in the list of classroom management examples that work.
-When students are engaged and learning, they’re less likely to be disruptive or to act out.
-If you notice students are getting antsy, then use a brain break to keep them engaged!
-Here are some ideas on student engagement from actual teachers.
+Student engagement is critical to a positive classroom environment.
+Engagement is so meaningful in the list of classroom management examples that work.
+When students are engaged and learning, there is less disruptive behavior.
+If you notice students getting antsy, use a brain break activity to keep them engaged!

 “Use cooperative learning strategies that get all of your students talking.
 Kids who don’t raise their hands to answer questions still have something to say.
 Give them the chance to tell their neighbor/partner!
 My favorites are the Kagan strategies of Think/Pair/Share and Inside-Outside Circle.
 Keep at it and vary the strategies.
-Your students will be involved in the lesson, they will be more likely to stay on task, and they will be happier!
+Your students will be involved in the lesson, will be more likely to stay on task, and will be happier!
 (So will you!)” -Sarah Shobe, 1st Grade

 “The best classroom management tools is engagement.
 When students are busy learning and playing, they have less time to misbehave.
-This obviously does not stop all behavior problems, but it does make classroom management much easier.” -Jen, Kindergarten
+This does not stop all behavior problems, but it does make classroom management much easier.” -Jen, Kindergarten

 “Stay positive, and keep them engaged with the management program you use!
 When they buy into it, their behavior is better, which is good for your sanity ;).” -Stephanie E, 1st grade